 Federal employees have BCBS health plans, usually with a deductible of $350 per individual and $700 per family.2 Addiction treatment coverage is the same as other medical issues.2 Blue Cross Blue Shield also offers products for Medicare and Medicaid that cover more than 7 million Americans through a Blue Cross Blue Shield Medicaid program.3,4

-Does Blue Cross Blue Shield Cover Drug or Alcohol Rehab?
+Does Blue Cross Blue Shield Cover Drug and Alcohol Rehab?

 The short answer is yes, Blue Cross Blue Shield does cover rehab treatment for substance abuse.
 The type of treatment however does depend on the coverage levels of your insurance policy.